vlitvak/Research-Methods-and-Data-Analysis-in-Human-Neuroscience/other_types.md

 ```

 ### Char
 Character arrays can be very useful.
-Since the advent of Unicode (to enable emojis and other alphabets), character arrays in MATLAB can contain an extremely diverse range of characters, although MATLAB does not allow all of them to be seen (e.g. `char(0x1F60A)`).
+Since the advent of Unicode (to enable emojis and other alphabets), character arrays in MATLAB can contain an extremely diverse range of things, although MATLAB does not allow all of them to be seen (e.g. `char(0x1F60A)`).
 Character arrays are usually used to represent text, such as filenames.
-Note that the ``disp`` function is used to show the values of variables.
+Note that the ``disp`` function can be used to show the values of variables.
 ```matlab
 words = 'hello world';
 disp(words)
 disp(char(words + 'A' - 'a'))
 ```

 ## Higher dimensions
 Arrays can be any number of dimensions, which is useful because an fMRI dataset can be thought of as a 4D array.